Solar Monitoring

 RRA:MAX:0:7:576

-You can see we first create house/solar as a directory structure, and then create the 3 databases with the same name as the MQTT topic name.
-This will make feeding data into them extremely straightforward.
+create the 3 databases with the same name as the MQTT topic name.
+This will make

 The RRA parameters define how the resampling works.
 We're saving 576 values for the past 7 days, then 576 values for the past 30 days, and another 576 values for the past 3 years.
 This is the same for the minimum, average, and maximum values.
 For the average only, we are also saving 576 values for the past 1 day (24 hours) so the daily graph has a really good resolution.
 We're doing this only for the average value since it's the one we use for graphing.